-- b.
-In the Name field, enter a descriptive name for the Management Server for Microsoft System Center Operations Manager 2007 that you will be using to manage the BladeCenter.
-See "Discovering a BladeCenter in Operations Manager" on page 27 for more about the Management Server setting. - c.
+- a.
+In the new Remote Alert Recipient window, change the status from Disabled to Enabled. - b.
+In the Name field, enter a descriptive name for the Management Server for Microsoft System Center Operations Manager that you will be using to manage the BladeCenter.
+See "Discovering a BladeCenter in Operations Manager 2007" on page 27 for more about the Management Server setting. - c.
 Select SNMP over LAN for the Notification method. - d.
 Click Save.
 The following figure is an example of a completed Remote Alert Recipient.

-Remote Alert Recipient 3 1.
-If you enable a SNMP over LAN recipient, you also need to complete the SNMP section on the Network Protocols page.
-2. If you enable an E-mail over LAN recipient, you also need to complete the SMTP section on the Network Protocols page.
+Remote Alert Recipient 3 @

+- If you enable a SNMP over LAN recipient, you also need to complete the SNMP section on the Network Protocols name. - If you enable an E-mail over LAN recipient, you also need to complete the SMTP section on the Network Protocols page.

 By entering an email or SNMP address not assigned to your company, you are consenting to share hardware serviceable events and data with the owner of that email or SNMP address not assigned to your company.
 In sharing this information, you warrant that you are in compliance with all import/export laws.
-Status Enabled Name SCOM_RSM_01 SNMP over LAN SNMP over LAN Receives critical alerts only